greboid/greboid.com/src/blog/proxy/index.md

 {% link './caddy.txt', 'Config' %}
 &nbsp;

-Haproxy is an obvious leader here, it's a very well optimised long-established proxy, with no intentions to be anything else, so seeing it come out on top was no surprise.

-Apache and nginx definitely did not come out in the order I expected, I did spend some time optimising nginx as it seemed like an outlier, I did manage to increase its performance by about 50% from my initial config.
-I have for a long time held the opinion that nginx was a faster alternative to apache when it came to being a webserver and proxy, but after seeing these I have definite re-evaluated these opinions.

-Caddy and Traefik seem to be about the same, which makes sense as they're both fairly standard and modern Go proxies with almost the same goals - although caddy does do an awful lot more than Traefik in terms of web serving.

-I had initially started using Caddy, its defaults are very sensible and config file is terse yet flexible, but after running these benchmarks have since made a switch to Centauri (and switched my website from Caddy to Apache!).
-This is a very new proxy server (written by [Chris Smith](https://chameth.com/) the author of Dotege), its considerably more performant then the others here and still meets all my requirements and (touch wood) isn't showing any hard to reproduce bugs in what should be fairly normal web traffic.
+## Summary
+- Haproxy: As expected, Haproxy performed well.
+It's a well-established and optimized proxy server.
+Haproxy isn't friendly to configure and it's very easy to introduce errors when you're trying new things.
+- Apache and Nginx: Surprisingly, Nginx didn't perform as well as I expected.
+I spent some time optimizing it, but it still didn't match up to Apache.
+This made me re-evaluate my long-standing opinion that Nginx was faster than Apache.
+Config of these is fairly easy, and there's a huge community and loads of examples.
+- Caddy and Traefik: These two proxies had similar performance.
+They are both standard and modern Go proxies with similar goals.
+However, Caddy offers more features for web serving.
+Caddy is very nice to configure and very flexible.
+Traefik isn't fun to configure, once you've got your head round things it makes sense, but it always seems to be a struggle.
+- Centauri: This came in a close second, which was a surprise after the Caddy and Traefik results, and just ahead of apache and nginx.
+Configuration for this is very simple as it does one job, reverse proxy domains to another web server.

+Looking at these results, it was a fairly easy choice to go with Centauri, it was the right combination of performance and ease to configure.
+It also doesn't help it's written by the author of Dotege, [Chris Smith](https://chameth.com/), so getting support for bugs should be fairly straightforward.
+This has been running a few weeks now and has yet to cause me any issues, so far so good.